reactiveui/ReactiveUI.Validation/README.md

 ## How to use

-* For those ViewModels which need validation, implement `ISupportsValidation`.
+* For ViewModels which need validation, implement `ISupportsValidation`.
 * Add validation rules to the ViewModel.
 * Bind to the validation rules in the View.